ministryofjustice/security-guidance/docs/using-lastpass.md

 ### What it can be used for

 LastPass can be used for sharing passwords within a team, when individual named accounts cannot be created in the service.
 A good example is running a shared Twitter account.

+**Note:** If you have a business need for a shared Twitter account, consider using a more enterprise-orientated tool for social media posting, such as [TweetDeck](https://tweetdeck.twitter.com/) or [Hootsuite](https://www.hootsuite.com/).
+You need [formal approval](general-user-video-and-messaging-apps-guidance.md) to use tools like these.

 #### Personal use